MicrosoftDocs/sdk-api/sdk-api-src/content/appmgmt/ns-appmgmt-_managedapplication.md

 ### -field ProductId

-If this application is installed by <a href="https://msdn.microsoft.com/en-us/library/Cc185688(v=VS.85).aspx">Windows Installer</a>, this member is the ProductId GUID.
+If this application is installed by <a href="setup.windows_installer_start_page">Windows Installer</a>, this member is the ProductId GUID.

 ### -field Language